WinVector/ATasteOfDataScience/README.md

 -------

 Supporting material for workshop on beginning data science in Python.
 Used as follow-up material to lecture.
+A short video on how to install the required software on a Mac can be found [here](https://youtu.be/j-op3L_RpwA).

 Course purpose: